photo credit

 We’ve all been there.
 Whether it’s that time of the month or just a well-produced magazine ad that does you in, every now and then a college girl is faced with a craving for a less-than-healthy food item.
 While everything is alright in moderation, indulging in these cravings too often can throw your balanced diet off kilter and lead to health problems (including weight gain, skin problems, and trouble sleeping).
+That’s why knowing how to beat cravings is essential for maintaining a healthy lifestyle.
 When you feel it getting the best of you, follow these three tips for kicking it:

 Drink Up